makotoy/makospell/README.md

 You then need to prepare word lists.

-1. Download dictionary files from [Aspell directory](ftp://ftp.gnu.org/gnu/aspell/dict/0index.html).
+1. Download dictionary files from Aspell FTP directory ftp://ftp.gnu.org/gnu/aspell/dict/0index.html.
 2. Put the directory, say, `aspell6-en-2016.11.20-0` in `external-libs`.
 3. `cd` to `aspell6-en-2016.11.20-0` and do